-This culminating experience involves two consecutive sessions (ED532a and ED532b) for a total of 6 credits and 16 weeks.
-It is comprised of weekly student teaching debriefing sessions focusing on ongoing issues during the 16-week student teaching experience.
-Students complete the N.H.
-TCAP focused on Teacher Education Standards (N.H.
-Chapter Ed 600, Part Ed 610 found at http:// www.gencourt.state.nh.us/rules/state agencies/ed600.html).
+This culminating experience involves two consecutive sessions (ED532A and ED532B) for a total of 6 credits and 16 weeks.
+Candidates in student teaching/clinical practice complete the N.H.
+TCAP focused on Teacher Education Standards.
 Job search strategies and interview skills will be developed.
-Students are recommended to take Content area testing (i.e., Praxis II test) and the Foundations of Reading Test prior to the start of student teaching.
-Prerequisites: Completion of the Student Teaching application process
+Candidates are recommended to take Content area testing (i.e., Praxis II test) and the Foundations of Reading Test prior to the start of student teaching/clinical practice.
+Prerequisites: Completion of the Student Teaching/Clinical Practice application process